15 Best Open Source WYSIWYG HTML Editors

 A document editor must be fast for some users and loaded with features.

-Similarly, what are some of the key highlights that you should look at when selecting an HTML editor?
+Similarly, what are some of the key highlights that you should look for when selecting an HTML editor?
 Let me give you some pointers here:

 • Is the editor lightweight?